DishaRevandkar/WifiRecog/README.md

 Work by Siamak Yousefi, Hirokazu Narui, Sankalp Dayal, [Stefano Ermon](http://cs.stanford.edu/~ermon), Shahrokh Valaee

 Modified and optimised by :
+Contributors:
 Shivam Raisharma
+Kaustubh Shete
 for Intrusion Detection and Alert System

 #To Do :  convert into a tf2 pipeline and procure a chip that is compatible with existing csi tools